 Building Capacity for Land Use Change Modeling (2014–2017)

-Land use is constantly changing in the GMS.
-At the same time, land use planning processes are often poorly informed, risking decisions whose social and environmental implications might outweigh the intended benefits.
+Land use is constantly changing in the Greater Mekong Subregion.
+At the same time, land use planning processes are often poorly informed, risking decisions that may lead to social and environmental costs that outweigh intended benefits.